 - Issues 2-6 of the Knights of the Old Republic comics go through the stages in order.

 - The Joker also goes through the stages in a matter of seconds in the miniseries The Last Laugh, after he becomes convinced he has a fatal tumor.
 However, this is a subversion, as someone almost immediately points out that no one really goes through the stages that fast, and therefore, the Joker must have been acting.
 In reality, he is all but accepting of his perceived fate.

-- A side-story in Spider-Man (Brand New Day era) dealt with Flash Thompson coping with the loss of his legs.
+- Spider-Man: A side-story during the Brand New Day era dealt with Flash Thompson coping with the loss of his legs.
 When he becomes depressed, he goes through the stages in the opposite of the conventional order.
 He eventually arrives at what Peter terms "stage 0: grace".

-- An odd variation is introduced in Calvin and Hobbes: The Series:
+- An odd variation is introduced in Calvin & Hobbes: The Series:

 Hobbes: We're in mid-step two, right?

 - Also referenced in-story